Adolph Murie: Books and articles

 In 1934, Adolph Murie went to work for the Wildlife Division of the National Park Service.
 In total, he would spend the better part of thirty-two years working for the National Park Service and earned the National Park Service Distinguished Service Award.

 In 1937, Murie conducted a study of coyotes in Yellowstone National Park, published as Ecology of the Coyote in Yellowstone.
 This book set off a storm of controversy within the Service, and represents one of the first studies published that argued against the Service's long tradition of predator eradication.
 In 1939, the National Park Service assigned Murie to assess the relationship between the Dall sheep and the wolf in the Mount McKinley area.
 The resulting book, The Wolves of Mt.
-McKinley, is considered a classic, especially given the detailed field observations which Murie spent hours collecting from 1939–1941, including the discovery that wolves ate mice.
+McKinley, is considered a classic, especially given the detailed field observations which Murie spent hours collecting from 1939 to 1941, including the discovery that wolves ate mice.
 The publication of these two works led directly to the termination of the predator eradication programs in Yellowstone and Mount McKinley national parks.

 He based himself in 1939 at Sanctuary River Cabin No. 31, in Denali park, which is listed on the National Register of Historic Places.